wesgarland/shystemd/README.md

 ```

 ## Installing
 Clone the repository, and run the `./install.sh` script as root.
 If your environment does not have a copy of systemd installed, symlinks will be made for `systemctl` and `journalctl`.
-The installer writes in the usual LSB locations (`/bin`, `/etc`, `/usr/lib/` etc) by default, except on Darwin where it installs into `/usr/local`.
+The installer writes in the usual LSB locations (`/bin`, `/etc`, `/usr/lib/` etc) by default, except on macOS where it installs into `/usr/local`.

 The installer will not overwrite an existing systemd configuration.
 You can specify an alternate root via the SHYSTEMD_PREFIX environment variable.